Alternata Ark Shell

 Alternata Ark Shell, Calloarca alternata.
 Size: 3.3 cm (1.3 inches) x 1.5 cm (0.6 inches).
 Shell collected off the beach at Km 26, Cero Colorado, Baja California Sur, March 2010.
 Identification courtesy of Bob Hillis, Ivins, Utah.

 Phylogeny: The Alternating Ark, Calloarca alternata (G.B.
-Sowerby I, 1833), is a bivalve mollusk that is a member of the Arcidae Family of Arks.
+Sowerby I, 1833), is a bivalve mollusk that is a member of the Arcidae Family of Ark Shells.
 The genus Calloarca is one of thirty-five genera in this family, and there are ten species in this genus.
 These shells obtain their name from their shell, which has alternating teeth along the hinge that allow the shell to close securely.

 Description: Alternating Ark Shells have a rectangular shape with a rounded anterior and a sloped posterior end.
 The beak is low.
 There are radiating weak lines across most of the shell, but the posterior end is strongly ridged, forming a scalloped margin.
 The shell is grayish white in color.
 Alternating Ark Shells reach a maximum length of 4.1 cm (1.6 inches) in length and 1.9 cm (0.7 inches) in height.